samuelgjekic/OpenAI-Assistants-API-Wrapper-for-.NET/README.md

 // You should dispose of the aiService when you are no longer using it. aiService.Dispose();

+**_New in 1.0.2:_**
+// You can now retrieve assistant properties because the CreateAssistant method now returns the assistant object.
+// Example:
+var assistant_id = assistant.id;

 ```
 Each object returns an error message if it fails.